List of recurring The Simpsons characters: Crusher and Lowblow

-Joey "Crusher" (voiced by Hank Azaria) and Lowblow (voiced by Hank Azaria) are a pair of stereotypical henchmen often found in the employment of Montgomery Burns as he prefers the hands-on touch you only get with hired goons.
+Joey "Crusher" (voiced by Hank Azaria) and Lowblow (voiced by Dan Castellaneta) are a pair of stereotypical henchmen often found in the employment of Montgomery Burns as he prefers the hands-on touch you only get with hired goons.
 Crusher's first appearance was in the second-season episode "Blood Feud" where he is seen escorting Homer off the premises of the Springfield Nuclear Power Plant.
 The two seem to be on first name terms as Homer calls him Joey.
 Their first appearance together was in the episode "Last Exit to Springfield" when the two of them kidnap Homer and take him to Burns Manor so that Mr. Burns can speak to him.
 They introduce themselves as "hired goons".
 Crusher and Lowblow rarely had speaking roles and were often used as Mr Burns' henchmen (and the henchmen for The Blue-Haired Lawyer as seen in the beginning of "Lisa the Beauty Queen" and several scenes in "Lady Bouvier's Lover").

 D

 Database

-Database (alternatively voiced by Nancy Cartwright, Tress MacNeille, and Pamela Hayden; real name Kyle according to "Yellow Subterfuge") is a nerdy student who attends Springfield Elementary School.
+Kyle "Database" (alternatively voiced by Nancy Cartwright, Tress MacNeille, and Pamela Hayden) is a nerdy student who attends Springfield Elementary School.
 He first appeared in the episode "Bart's Comet" as a member of "the Super Friends".
 He has since had speaking parts in several episodes.
 He is usually seen with his fellow nerd Martin Prince.
 Database is a common target for Nelson, Dolph, Jimbo and Kearney.
 Database is part of the group of boys who invade Shelbyville in "Lemon of Troy".
 He is one of the Pre-Teen Braves in the episode "The Bart of War".
 He is a member of the school band, as seen in "The PTA Disbands".
 Database is known for his annoying, nerdy voice which is supplied by Nancy Cartwright.
-Database's father is shown in "Lemon of Troy", although he utters no dialogue and is only in the background and has not appeared since that episode.
+Database's father is shown in "Lemon of Troy", although he utters no dialogue and is only in the background.
 Matt Groening has stated that Database is his least favorite character in the show.